-- Quality Improvement : recent projects include Improving screening for latent TB in immigrant populations; Improving skin care for common skin conditions on skin of color
+- Quality Improvement: recent projects include Improving screening for latent TB in immigrant populations; Improving skincare for common skin conditions on the skin of color

 Hospital Medicine Pathway

 Mentors: Dr. Aubrey Ingraham, MD, and Dr. Aditya Gangopadhyay, MD

-Kaiser Oakland was an early adopter of the Hospitalist mdel dating back to the 1990s.
+Kaiser Oakland was an early adopter of the Hospitalist model dating back to the 1990s.
 The Hospitalist division includes over 60 faculty members, many of whom are active in local and national Society of Hospital Medicine activities.
 Assistant Program Director Dr. Aubrey Ingraham, MD, is an instructor in SHM’s National point-of-care ultrasound courses, and Dr. Baudendistel was the former SHM National Ethics chair and a Deputy Editor of the Journal of Hospital Medicine.
 Kaiser Oakland residents gain proficiency in Lean Methodologies to improve performance, a process we call Patient Care Improvement Systems.
-Our fully integrated electronic care system enhances our ability to coordinate care across the continuum from clinic to ED to Hospital to SNF.
-A recent example is the Advanced Alert Management system, a behind-the-scenes EMR risk calculator which harnesses the inputs in the EMR to identify patients at risk for decompensation before they deteriorate and notifies the health care team.
-Components of this pathway include:
+Our fully integrated electronic care system enhances our ability to coordinate care across the continuum from the clinic to the emergency room, hospital, and nursing homes.
+A recent example is the Advanced Alert Management system, a behind-the-scenes risk calculator which harnesses the data in the electronic medical record to identify patients at risk for decompensation before they deteriorate and notifies the health care team.
+Components of this Pathway include: